 Three factors make exercise a great stress-reducing remedy: stress hormones, sleep, and confidence.
 First off, “exercise lowers your body’s stress hormones … in the long run,” and “it also helps release endorphins, which are chemicals that improve your mood and act as natural painkillers.”
 Sleep is necessary for all bodily functions because it gives your brain a rest.
 Exercise has been shown to “improve your sleep quality, which can be negatively affected by stress and anxiety.”
 Lastly, exercise has been linked to a feeling of both competence and confidence, which can lead to overall mental wellbeing.

 Healthy Eating Habits

-In order for those new exercise habits to be effective, you’ll also need to make sure you’re getting the appropriate nutrition to fuel your body, protect your joints, and restore your muscles.
+For those new exercise habits to be effective, you’ll also need to make sure you’re getting the appropriate nutrition to fuel your body, protect your joints, and restore your muscles.